-- The practice identified patients who may be in need of extra support and directed them to relevant services.
-This included patients in the last 12 months of their lives, patients at risk of developing a long-term condition and carers. - Staff encouraged and supported patients to be involved in monitoring and managing their health. - Staff discussed changes to care or treatment with patients and their carers as necessary.
+The practice identified patients who may be in need of extra support and directed them to relevant services.
+This included patients in the last 12 months of their lives, patients at risk of developing a long-term condition and carers.